 Seeing the very high potential of solar energy and its feasibility to be utilized on various scales; since 2016 IESR has been working actively to mainstream solar energy issue in Indonesia.
 IESR has been involved in Indonesian Solar Energy Association (ISA/AESI) since its establishment and is one of the founding members the One Million Rooftop Solar Initiative.
 Engaging actively with cross-sector stakeholders; IESR consistently urges and assists the government to issue policies to support solar energy and rooftop solar, increases publicly available information and exposure to encourage public to use of solar energy through #1BY20 (onebytwenty) campaign, and engages with various financial institutions to solicit possible financing schemes for public.

 In addition, IESR is currently partnering with Hivos, Indonesian Consumers Foundation (YLKI), and Indonesian Women’s Coalition (KPI) in Strategic Partnership for Green and Inclusive Energy.
 The partnership is a cross-issue and cross-sector partnership aiming to expand energy issue’s outreach to other groups.
 In this partnership, IESR with its energy focus and expertise provides capacity building to other partners and actively builds networks with various stakeholders to accelerate renewable energy development in Indonesia.

 Energy Delivery Model (EDM) is another platform managed by IESR to achieve the objectives of Sustainable Energy Access Program.
 EDM combines the vision of providing energy access with socio-economic assessment and full community participation; the solution suggested must be a communal agreement, thus it can truly answer energy challenges in said community and can provide more added value to the community.

-To encourage active public involvement and contribution from various sectors on energy issues, IESR also organizes regular Discussion Series “Pojok Energi (“Energy Corner).
+To encourage active public involvement and contribution from various sectors on energy issues, IESR organizes regular Discussion Series “Pojok Energi (“Energy Corner).
 “Pojok Energi” takes diverse themes and perspectives on energy to discuss and are held every two months in Jakarta and at selected universities in Indonesia.
 IESR also publishes Series 10P (10 Pertanyaan/10 Questions), designed to disseminate information on various energy issues to public.
 The series follows FAQ format, of which an issue is dissected in 10 clarifying questions.